devendra104/log_analyzer_tool/README.md

 ![picture](dashboard/static/img/analysis_report.png)

-To search the record click on Build Search where we provide two option
+To search the record click on Build Search where we provide two options,

 ![picture](dashboard/static/img/search_menu_dashboard.png)

    **1:** The first one for search data via field(like job_name, build number, build status, component version and their snap version).

    ![picture](dashboard/static/img/search_by_field.png)

    **2:** The second one use to search a very specific job by providing the name of job, build number and component version.